Tags Posts tagged with "Dr. David Dunaief"

 In a meta-analysis involving 11 randomized controlled trials, statins did not reduce the risk of all-cause mortality in moderate to high-risk primary prevention participants (5).
 This study analysis involved over 65,000 participants with high cholesterol and at significant risk for heart disease.

-However, in this same study, participants at high risk of coronary heart disease saw a substantial improvement in their quality of life with statins.
+However, in this same study, participants at high risk for coronary heart disease saw a substantial improvement in their quality of life with statins.
 In other words, the risk of a nonfatal heart attack was reduced by more than half and nonfatal strokes by almost half, avoiding the potentially disabling effects of these events.

 Women, especially, complained of lower energy levels, both overall and on exertion, when they were blindly assigned to a statin-taking group.
 The trial had three groups: two that took statins, simvastatin 20 mg and pravastatin 40 mg; and a placebo group.
 The participants were at least 20 years old and had LDL (bad) cholesterol of 115 to 190 mg/dl, with less than 100 mg/dl considered ideal.